Beyond School: Building a School of the Future

 For young learners:

-This might mean a greater emphasis on self-direction in both educational choices and self development in general.
+A greater emphasis on self-direction in both educational choices and self development in general.
 Getting outside of the age segregated, gatekeeper models of learning and embracing the world as a classroom with learning happening everywhere and always.

 For adult learners: